Sophietje/Verification-Tool-Overview/Tools/CLEAR.md

 - *Property*: MCL logic

 #### Expected output:
-- 3D Visual rendering: provides support for visualizing the erroneous part of the LTS
+- 3D Visual rendering: provides support for visualising the erroneous part of the LTS
 - Abstraction techniques results: provides support to simplify counterexamples produced from the LTS and a given property

 #### Internals (tools used, frameworks, techniques, paradigms, ...):